 \section{Proposed Method: \textsc{NIRVANA}}

 In this section, we present the details of \alg.
 The corresponding pseudocode is provided in \cref{alg:pruning_group}, and an illustrative diagram is shown in \cref{fig:tasp}.
-Our method is built around four core components, each addressing a different level of the pruning process: \begin{itemize}[itemsep=0pt, parsep=1pt, topsep=0pt] \item \textbf{Weight-level saliency scoring:} quantifying the importance of individual weights based on their impact on the model’s output (\cref{sec:weight}). \item \textbf{Structured grouping at the neuron/head level:} aggregating weight saliencies into group-wise scores for MLP neurons and attention heads to enable structured pruning (\cref{sec:unit}). \item \textbf{Adaptive sparsity allocation at the model level:} applying a global sparsity strategy and balancing pruning between MLP and attention via the adaptive ratio \(\gamma\) (\cref{sec:model}). \item \textbf{Calibration data selection:} identifying high-quality calibration data that provides the most informative gradients for reliable pruning (\cref{sec:data}). \end{itemize}
+Our method is built around four core components, each addressing a different level of the pruning process: \begin{itemize}[itemsep=0pt, parsep=1pt, topsep=0pt] \item \textbf{Weight-level saliency scoring:} quantifying the importance of individual weights based on their impact on the model's output (\cref{sec:weight}). \item \textbf{Neuron/head-level structured grouping:} aggregating weight saliencies into group-wise scores for MLP neurons and attention heads to enable structured pruning (\cref{sec:unit}). \item \textbf{Model-level adaptive sparsity allocation:} applying a global sparsity strategy and balancing pruning between MLP and attention via the adaptive ratio \(\gamma\) (\cref{sec:model}). \item \textbf{Calibration data selection:} identifying high-quality calibration data that provides the most informative gradients for reliable pruning (\cref{sec:data}). \end{itemize}